 Australian Government Bonds are considered to be the safest investment in Australia and the government bond rate is sometimes called the “risk free rate”.
 They are a lower risk (therefore lower return) investment than term deposits and corporate bonds or XTBs over them.

-Corporate bonds typically offer higher interest rates than government bonds.
-An investment in XTBs enables investors to access the higher returns from corporate bonds and boost the income generation in their portfolio – a critical consideration with returns from many fixed income investments being so low.
+Typically, an investment in XTBs provides access to the higher returns of corporate bonds, compared to government bonds.
+This can boost the income generation in an investment portfolio.
+A critical consideration with returns from many fixed income investments being so low.

 What are corporate bonds?

 If a company wants to borrow money to fund growth, or other investments, it has two options; borrow from a bank, or issue bonds.

 Corporate bonds are basically IOUs that:

 - Pay back the loan when the bond matures – known as the ‘principal’ or ‘face value’.

 - Deliver a steady stream of income, normally paid quarterly or semi-annually throughout the life of the bond – known as the coupon.